User Tools

 </Location>

-Add a printer(s) to CUPS
+Add Printers to CUPS

-Configure the print server for Automatic Windows Driver download.
+Configure the Print Server for Automatic Windows Driver Download

 Caponato's Samba notebook.
 Start here or else Main menu

-samba/print-server.txt · Last modified: 2023/10/28 11:24 by caponato
+samba/print-server.txt · Last modified: by caponato